 “Out of sight out of mind” is not how you want your staff to feel.

 Remember to recognize individuals for their contributions, no matter how small.
-Include remote working staff in as many areas of the business as possible, especially if you have some staff working in an office.
-Do you hold daily, weekly, monthly meetings where staff input can be officially acknowledged?
+Include remote working staff in as many areas of the business as possible.
+Do you hold daily, weekly, and monthly meetings where staff input can be officially acknowledged?
 Do you recognize an ‘employee of the month’?
 Or an ‘idea of the week’?

 Show you care

 Gently, gently with this one.
 This can be a difficult one for employers to get right as you don’t want to appear to be interfering in someone’s private life.
 If you can build good quality relationships with your remote staff you will hopefully be able to pick up on any issues regarding an unexpected drop in the quality of their work, or a reduction in their productivity.
-Acting quickly is important to the health and wellbeing of the remote worker and can also act as a positive message to the other members of staff – it ‘shows you care’.
+Acting quickly is important to the health and well-being of the remote worker.
+It can also act as a positive message to the other members of staff – it ‘shows you care’.